biomedicalinformaticsgroup/cadmus/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `ParallelPyMetaMap` for local development.
+Here's how to set up `cadmus` for local development.

-1. Download a copy of `ParallelPyMetaMap` locally.
+1. Download a copy of `cadmus` locally.
-2. Install `ParallelPyMetaMap` using `pip`:
+2. Install `cadmus` using `pip`:

     ```console
-    $ pip install ParallelPyMetaMap
+    $ pip install ./cadmus
     ```

 ## Pull Request Guidelines